Optimal Budget Aggregation with Star-Shaped Preference Domains: The Nash product rule for Leontief preferences

-From now on, we assume that utilities are given by Leontief utilities.
-Inspired by the positive results obtained by maximizing the product of utilities in similar contexts \citep[in particular,][]{BGSS23b}, we define the \emph{Nash product rule} for budget aggregation.
+In this section, we assume that preferences are representable by Leontief utilities.
+Inspired by the positive results obtained by maximizing the product of utilities in similar contexts \citep[in particular,][]{BGSS23a}, we define the \emph{Nash product rule} for budget aggregation as follows.
 For any $P \in \mathcal{P}$,

-\nash is well-defined as it always returns exactly one distribution \citep{BGSS23b}.
-The following example illustrates the difference between \nash for Leontief utilities and the independent markets mechanism for $\ell_1$ utilities. \begin{example} Let $m = 3$ and $n=2$.
-Assume that the two agents' ideal distributions are $(4/5,1/5,0)$ and $(4/5,0,1/5)$.
-One can check that the independent markets mechanism returns $(3/5,1/5,1/5)$, which gives each agent a utility of $3/4$, while \nash returns the distribution $(2/3,1/6,1/6)$, which gives each agent a utility of $5/6$. \end{example} Interestingly, \nash{} and independent markets coincide for $m=2$; see \Cref{prop:m=2_equiv_nash_l1}.

-Analogously to its application in donor coordination \citep[][]{BGSS23b}, we can also interpret the outcome of \nash as a Nash equilibrium where each agent $i$ reports a vector $\s_i \in \Delta^m$ and the outcome is determined by adding up the score $\sum_{i \in N}s_{i,j}$ of each alternative $j$.
-Here, the strategy set is the set of preferences.
-This interpretation will be useful for proving certain properties of \nash.